nikhi3632/shape_from_stereo/README.md

 ### Debugging and Testing

 The code is compiled with the -g flag, so CGDB can be used for debugging the programs.
-Glance through the avaiable options in Makefile.
+Glance through the available options in Makefile.
 There are some well defined test cases.

 ```bash
 make clean